-If you’re a stroke survivor, you may have come across limiting statements such as, “you’ll never be able to keep recovering past the two year mark.”
+If you’re a stroke survivor, you may have heard limiting statements such as, “you’ll stop recovering past the two year mark.”
 But this simply isn’t true.

 Recovery is possible at any age and any stage post-stroke.
 Recent research is finally starting to catch up to this idea.

-If you’re worried that it’s been too long since your stroke for you to keep recovering, then prepare to make a serious paradigm shift today.
+If you’re worried that it’s been too long since your stroke to keep recovering, then prepare to make a paradigm shift today.